elgohr-update/chenzhao2020-dsci-522_group-28/README.md

 ## Usage

-To replicate the analysis, clone this GitHub repository, install the [dependencies](#dependencies) listed below, and run the following commands at the command line/terminal from the root directory of this
+To replicate the analysis, clone this GitHub repository, install the [dependencies](#dependencies) listed below, and run the [runall.sh](https://github.com/UBC-MDS/dsci-522_group-28/blob/main/runall.sh) file or run the following commands at the command line/terminal from the root directory of this project:
-project:

 ```bash